The only rule for filling out your March Madness bracket this year: Don't take it for granted

 SOUTH REGION

+First round winners: Houston, Nebraska, Wisconsin, Duke, Texas Tech, Kentucky, Florida, Marquette.

-No. 12 seed James Madison over 5-seed Wisconsin figures to be a popular first-round upset pick — maybe a little too popular.
-Same with No. 13 seed Vermont over fourth-seeded Duke.
-Houston has now proven itself against a power-conference schedule after joining the Big 12, and the region’s top seed should be well prepared.
+James Madison over Wisconsin figures to be a popular first-round upset pick — maybe a little too popular.
+Same with Vermont over Duke.
+The chalk holds in this region, for this round anyway.

 MIDWEST REGION